What is the Flip-in Strategy?

 Understanding the Flip-in Strategy Process

-The flip-in poison pill process is typically built into a company’s bylaws.
+The flip-in poison pill process is typically built into a company’s charter or bylaws.
 It sets up an automatically triggered response whenever a shareholder acquires a certain percentage of the company’s outstanding shares.
-At the point which the shareholder acquires the triggering percentage – which is usually a minimum of 20% up to a maximum of 50% – the flip-in strategy is activated.
+At the point which the shareholder acquires the triggering percentage – which is usually a minimum of 20%, up to a maximum of 50% – the flip-in strategy is activated.

 In addition to the automatic trigger, another reason that a company puts the flip-in poison pill strategy into its bylaws is that they want potential hostile acquirers to know about it.
 Often, just the knowledge that a flip-in strategy exists is a sufficient deterrent to keep hostile acquirers away.